Genez-io/genez-io.github.io/content/_index.md

 productTextP3: "Because you care about the environment, just as we do.
 We are passionate about power consumption, and we are optimizing the way the code is run towards our goal of zero overhead, fastest cold start delay, best CPU and memory resource allocation."
 # screenshot: 'images/preview.png'
+description: "genezio helps you write your API, deploy it and generate the SDK for easy integration in your website/mobile app."
 ---